Our mission emphasizes and delivers results based on the following client priorities:

 Houston is alive with energy and rich in diversity, the city holds a dynamic mix of imagination, talent and first-class attractions, making it a world-class city.

-Houston is recognized worldwide for its vibrate economy which includes its energy industry, particularly for oil and natural gas—as well as for biomedical research and aeronautics.
+Houston is recognized worldwide for its vibrant economy which includes its energy industry, particularly for oil and natural gas—as well as for biomedical research and aeronautics.
 Because of these strengths, Houston is designated as a global city for business.

 Oil History in Texas